bigtoga/Examples/DSci - Statistics/How to/Increase accuracy of models.md

 * Reducing bias can often increase variance and vice versa
 * The regularization parameter (λ) allows the model to find this golden mean more easily

+In other words, in certain cases, an “inferior algorithm,” if given enough data, can outperform a superior algorithm with less data.

 Math terms:
 * Θ = error
 * λ = regularization parameter which allows the model to fine tune variance and bias changes